juluahamed/catalog_app/README.md

 ```python manage.py migrate```
 - Collect static to track the changes to the static files.
 Or use third party libraries to automate this process
 ``` python manage.py collectstatic```
-- If you are hosting this on a server, set up ufw to allow only necssary ports (like ssh, port 80 )
+- If you are hosting this on a server, set up ufw to allow only necssary ports (like ssh, port 80)

-## Server Configurations(For udacity course)
-- allows ssh only through port 2200
-- Remote login as root disabled
-- Password Aunthentication disabled
-- Only ports enabled are ssh-> 2200, NTP ->123 and HTTP ->80
-- Created a user named 'grader' with sudo privilage